Why You Need Disability Insurance

 - The average disability claim lasts almost 13 months and mortgage foreclosures due to disability occur 16 times as often as they do for death.
 Yet, more than 40 percent of full-time workers do not have coverage in the event of a short- or long-term disability to protect against a loss of income.

-- Research indicates that one-third of employed Americans will become disabled for at least 90 days.
+- Research indicates that one-third of employed Americans will become disabled for at least 90 days at some point in their career.
 Yet, lack of disability insurance is a common financial error.

 - Adequate disability policies generally need to be purchased individually from an insurance agent.
 While some employers provide disability coverage, it is generally short-term and may replace only a small portion of a worker’s salary.
 In addition, if the employer pays for coverage, benefits are taxable.